History of Hungary: Post-revolution Kádár era (1956–1989)

 Once he was in power, Kádár led an attack against revolutionaries.
 21,600 mavericks (democrats, liberals, and reformist communists alike) were imprisoned, 13,000 interned, and 400 killed.
-But in the early 1960s, Kádár announced a new policy under the motto of "He who is not against us is with us", a modification of Rákosi's statement, "He who is not with us is against us".
+But in the early 1960s, Kádár announced a new policy under the motto of "He who is not against us is with us," a modification of Rákosi's statement, "He who is not with us is against us".
 He declared a general amnesty, gradually curbed some of the excesses of the secret police, and introduced a relatively liberal cultural and economic course aimed at overcoming the post-1956 hostility towards him and his regime.

 In 1966, the central committee approved the "New Economic Mechanism", through which it sought to rebuild the economy, increase productivity, make Hungary more competitive in world markets, and create prosperity to ensure political stability.
 Over the next two decades of relative domestic quiet, Kádár's government responded alternately to pressures for minor political and economic reforms as well as to counter-pressures from reform opponents.
 By the early 1980s, it had achieved some lasting economic reforms and limited political liberalization and pursued a foreign policy that encouraged more trade with the West.
 Nevertheless, the New Economic Mechanism led to mounting foreign debt that was incurred in order to shore up unprofitable industries.

 Hungary's transition to a Western-style democracy was one of the smoothest among the former Soviet bloc.
 By late 1988, activists within the party and bureaucracy and Budapest-based intellectuals were increasing pressure for change.
-Some of these became reform socialists, while others began movements which were to develop into parties.
+Some of these became reform socialists, while others began movements which developed into parties.
 Young liberals formed the Federation of Young Democrats (Fidesz); a core from the so-called democratic opposition formed the Alliance of Free Democrats (SZDSZ), and the national opposition established the Hungarian Democratic Forum (MDF).
 Civic activism intensified to a level not seen since the 1956 revolution.